coderXmachina2/infographicaGalactica/README.md

   <p>Planets have been discovered using various methods.
 Transit photometry has been the most effective method of discovering extrasolar planets.</p>

   <img src="/Vissies/Planets_per_solar_system.png" alt="Planets per solar system">
-   <p>Some extrasolar systems have more planets, some have less.
+   <p>Some extrasolar systems have more planets than others, some have less.
 On average they have more than one.</p>

   <img src="/Vissies/orbital_period.png" alt="Orbital Period per solar system">
   <img src="/Vissies/orbital_period_log10.png" alt="Orbital Period per solar system log 10">